DEVENWAGH/Movie-Review/README.md

 Alternatively, you can deploy directly from GitHub by connecting your repository to Vercel.

+### Additional Notes for Vercel Deployment

+When deploying to Vercel, make sure to:

+1. Add all required environment variables in the Vercel dashboard:

+   - `VITE_TMDB_API_KEY`: Your TMDB API key

+2. The `vercel.json` file is configured to handle client-side routing properly, preventing 404 errors on routes like `/details/movie/1195506`.

+3. If you encounter API authentication issues:
+   - Check that your API key is correctly set in Vercel environment variables
+   - You may need to log in to TMDB to reactivate your API key if it has expired
+   - The application includes automatic re-authentication attempts for common API errors

 ## Styling

 This template comes with [Tailwind CSS](https://tailwindcss.com/) already configured for a simple default starting experience.
 You can use whatever CSS framework you prefer.